- What is Additive Manufacturing?

 |/ / / / / / SAME-DAY||/ / / / / / NEXT-DAY||/ / / / / / TWO-DAY||/ / / / / / THREE+ DAYS|

-Additive manufacturing or additive layer manufacturing uses computer-aided-design (CAD) or a 3D model to direct hardware to build an object layer upon layer.
+Additive Manufacturing (AM) or additive layer manufacturing uses Computer-Aided Design (CAD) or a 3D model to direct machinery to build an object layer-by-layer.
 The CAD drawing acts as a set of instructions or blueprints, illustrating all the intricacies of the product being made.
 These blueprints instruct the machine where and when to place the material.
 Complex objects can be produced in this manner without the need to join together separate parts.
-This type of design freedom allows a user to improve functionality through increased complexity, which is often not the case with traditional manufacturing methods.
+This type of design freedom allows an engineer or industrial designer to improve functionality through increased complexity, which is often not the case with traditional manufacturing methods.
 The result is an intricate, unique and lightweight product with a high level of strength.

-In this process, there are fewer errors and the opportunity to pinpoint and resolve problems before printing.
-To achieve a similar result using a traditional method, additional steps would be required, such as carving, milling, machining, or shaping.
+In this process, there are fewer errors as well as the opportunity to pinpoint and resolve problems before printing.
+To achieve a similar result using a traditional method, additional steps would be required such as carving, milling, machining or shaping.
 In other words, additive technologies enable the ability to fabricate geometries that were previously not manufacturable.

 While additive technologies have mostly been used for prototyping, software and hardware materials have steadily matured to produce production-quality end-use parts—a process termed Direct Digital Manufacturing (DDM).
-This is driven by the engineers and designers engaged in both day-to-day and big-picture design vision.
-Those with more knowledge and comfort with how to design for additive manufacturing (DFAM) will be better able to leverage the value of this technology.
+This is driven by engineers and designers engaged in both day-to-day and big-picture design vision.
+Those with more knowledge and comfort with how to Design for Additive Manufacturing (DFAM) will be better able to leverage the value of this technology.

 More than ever before, development can be front-loaded with a faster iteration of high-quality physical prototypes.
 Additive manufacturing can be applied to products from vastly different industries, including medical, dental, biotech, aerospace, automotive, construction, industrial design, education, fashion, food and more.
-Subsets of additive manufacturing (AM) include 3D printing, rapid prototyping (RP), direct digital manufacturing, layered manufacturing and additive fabrication.
+Subsets of AM include 3D printing and metal 3D printing, Rapid Prototyping (RP), DFAM, layered manufacturing and additive fabrication.

 While AM may seem like a new process, its origin goes back to the 1980s.
 Hideo Kodama of the Nagoya Municipal Industrial Research Institute was the first to publish an account of a functional rapid-prototyping system that used photopolymers.
 Using this RP system, a printed model was built in layers, each layer corresponding to a cross-sectional slice within the model.
 This was the birth of additive manufacturing.
 Since its invention, additive manufacturing has evolved rapidly and has found its use for thousands of applications.

 The additive manufacturing process begins with design.
-First, a designer creates a blueprint using CAD or computer-aided-design software.
+First, a designer creates a blueprint using CAD or Computer-Aided Design software.
 Alternatively, a scan of an object may be taken.
-The software then builds the design layer by layer, making instructions for the additive manufacturing machine to follow.
+The software then builds the design layer-by-layer, making instructions for the additive manufacturing machine to follow.
 The design is then fed to the device and the product is produced.
-Additive manufacturing may use various materials from polymers, metals, glass, ceramics, foams, gels and even food.
+Additive manufacturing may use various materials including polymers, metals, glass, ceramics, foams, gels and even food and human organs.

-Additive manufacturing will provide your project with the freedom of a lighter, less expensive and strong product while still meeting the demands of an intricate design.
-Some of the additional advantages of additive manufacturing include:
+Additive manufacturing will provide your project with the freedom of a lightweight, inexpensive and strong product while still meeting the demands of an intricate design.
+Some of the additional advantages of additive manufacturing include //

 There are three broad categories of additive manufacturing.

-Melting: The material is fully melted.
-This technology includes direct laser metal sintering, which directs a laser to melt layers of metal powder and electron beam melting that uses an electron beam to melt the powder.
+Melting // The material is fully melted.
+This technology includes DMLM which directs a laser to melt layers of metal powder and electron beam melting that uses an electron beam to melt the powder.